Best Running Rain Jackets of 2023

 Is it worth paying more for an expensive rain jacket?

-While technically, you can run in a trash bag or an inexpensive $3 poncho and stay relatively dry, there’s a lot to be said for investing in a high-quality rain jacket.
+While technically, you can run in a trash bag or an inexpensive $3 poncho and stay relatively dry, investing in a high-quality rain jacket is a good idea in the long run (pun intended).
 A good rain jacket can protect you from the rain while allowing moisture from sweat to escape from the inside.
 A breathable and waterproof jacket isn’t inexpensive, but it can make running in the rain much more comfortable and safer.
-Well-constructed rain jackets can also last a long time and be considered a significant investment in your running gear.
-Proper care of a 2.5-layer jacket like the Outdoor Research Helium Rain Jacket can keep it waterproof for a long time, as can adding a new DWR coating when it loses its waterproofness.
+Well-constructed rain jackets can also last for a long time and be considered an important investment in your running gear.
+Proper care of a 2.5-layer jacket like the Outdoor Research Helium Rain Ultralight Jacket can keep it waterproof for a long time, as can adding a new DWR coating when it loses its outer layer of waterproofness.

 Call for Comments

-• What conditions or terrain do you most often find yourself reaching for a waterproof layer?
+- What conditions or terrain do you most often reach for a waterproof layer?